 Designing representation is often considered to be a craft.
 The design activity requires multiple iterations that mix ad-hoc testing, discussions with users, controlled experiments, and personal preferences.
 These ways of designing are either costly (controlled experiment), error-prone (ad-hoc testing) or lead to non-optimal results (personal preference).
-Though a number of theoretical works help to explain the strengths or weaknesses of representation [2][3][4][7][11][26][28], no systematic method exists that would help designers to assess their design in an a priori manner, i.e., before user experiments.
-As suggested in [21],
+Though a number of theoretical works help to explain the strengths or weaknesses of a representation,1-7 no systematic method exists that would help designers to assess their design in an a priori manner, i.e., before user experiments.
+As suggested in , such a method would help not only for formative purposes, but also as a summative evaluation before actual user experiments.